-How To Help Your Congested Baby Sleep So Everyone Can Get Some Rest
+Here's How To Get Your Congested Baby To Sleep & Score Some Rest For Everyone

 When you're an adult and you get stuffed up, it's miserable.
 You get cranky and tired, and the level of irritation over your need to mouth breathe is palpable.
 For babies, it's even worse.
 They have no idea what's going on, why they're suddenly leaking from their faces, and why they can't breathe.
 Think you're cranky with a head cold?
 You have nothing on a baby.
 And when babies can't rest, no one in the house can either.
 That's why it's crucial to learn how to help your congested baby sleep, because otherwise you're all going to be miserable.